Interim Housing Ombudsman – Andrea Keenoy

-She is a qualified Chartered Accountant and has been working for the National Audit Office (NAO) for the last seventeen years, auditing a range of government departments and their arm’s-length bodies.
+She is a qualified Chartered Accountant and previously worked for the National Audit Office (NAO), auditing a range of government departments and their arm’s-length bodies.
 During her time at the NAO, she was also part of the technical support team, leading on a range of interventions aimed at improving governance, and was seconded to the House of Commons Scrutiny Unit.

 Outside of work, Andrea is an Associate Governor at a maintained primary school, attending its Finance and Resources Committee.

-Emma comes from a legal background and has worked as a solicitor in both private practice and a local authority legal team.
+Emma was appointed as Deputy Ombudsman from 1 September 2018.
+She comes from a legal background and has worked as a solicitor in both private practice and a local authority legal team.
 She also has extensive housing advice experience having provided advice and training to advisors and advice agencies through Shelter’s National Homelessness Advisory Service.

-Emma joined the Housing Ombudsman Service in 2004, initially as an investigator.
-In her current role she has brought together her legal and training knowledge to lead on sector development work for the Housing Ombudsman Service.
+Emma joined the Housing Ombudsman Service in 2004, initially as an investigator and then as a Director of Dispute Resolution before becoming Deputy Ombudsman.
+She has brought together her legal and training knowledge to lead on sector development work for the Housing Ombudsman Service.

 Director of Dispute Resolution – Joyce Adu